℞ebel Camp: Intro to Pharmacy Careers

 Camp Type: 1 Week Residential or Commuter, non-credit

 Seats Available: 24 max

 - Be in good academic and conduct standing at the time of admission.
 The school can be public, private, parochial, or even home educated.

 - Complete the online application.

-If you are a resident of Lee, Pontotoc, or Union counties, you are eligible for a scholarship made available through the CREATE Foundation.
+This camp is eligible for CREATE scholarships.
+You must be a resident of Pontotoc, Union, or Lee counties, and attending a public school, to be eligible for the scholarship made available through the Toyota Wellspring Fund at the CREATE Foundation.
 Scholarships cover the entire cost of attending select camps.
 Each individual may qualify for only one scholarship per summer.

 8:00am – 12:00pm